Well, you can say what you want

 “Dad and I wondered if maybe you were up to the fight you’re going to have wage against the Quartermaines to keep Michael,” Lucky admitted.
 “After losing Carly, after everything you’ve been through, why put yourself through it?”

-“There hasn’t been any decisions made regarding Michael’s custody,” Bobbie said coolly, “and your father likely doesn’t care.”
+“There haven’t been any decisions made regarding Michael’s custody,” Bobbie said coolly, “and your father likely doesn’t care.”
 She arched a brow.
 “Interesting that you’ve suggested this after Jason came home.”
 God, Spencer men.
 Idiots.

 Lucky scowled.
 “I don’t give a damn about him.
 He has nothing to do with this—”